How to create custom color palette for a PowerPoint theme?

 On my new ‘Team’ Child slide, I have added 3 picture placeholders and aligned 3 text placeholders below.

-To help those using this template to know what this slide is intended for, I will change the text in the placeholders to describe what is required.
+To help those using this template to know what this slide is intended for, you can update the text in the placeholders to describe what is required.
 You can also change the shape and other properties of the layout including the outline, the fill and other effects.

-Here I have added text instructions, colored the border, and added a shadow to the placeholder as well as centered the text in the text boxes.
+Here I have added text instructions, colored the border, and added a shadow to the placeholder.
+I have also centered the text in the text boxes.

-Once you are happy with your new custom Child slide layout, you can rename it.
+Once you have finished updating your new custom Child slide layout, you can rename it.
+This also makes it easier for other users of the template to easily find the right layouts.

 To rename your custom Child slide layout, right click on the custom child layout thumbnail on the left-hand side and select ‘Rename Layout’.